Stay with a local Iban tribe in Borneo’s rainforest

 Afternoon activities after returning from the waterfalls or camping.

-In the afternoon it could be possible to visit the Iban hosts’ farms (you can help to collect peppercorns), helping your host family prepare dinner, or having craft time with the skillful ladies at the village, learning how to make their traditional baskets.
-These are all optional, and dependant on what the villagers are doing that day (we won’t have them perform for us, but rather include us in their activities which they are already doing naturally).
-You can opt-in or out of any of these activities, or just spend your time socializing, chatting, relaxing, reading or generally just detoxing from the digital world back home.
+In the afternoon, it could be possible to visit the Iban hosts’ farms (you can help to collect peppercorns), help your host family prepare dinner, or have craft time with the skillful ladies at the village, learning how to make their traditional baskets.
+These are all optional, and dependent on what the villagers are doing that day (we won’t have them perform for us, but rather include us in their activities, which they are already doing naturally).
+You can opt in or out of any of these activities, or just spend your time socializing, chatting, relaxing, reading, or generally just detoxing from the digital world back home.

 Final Day

-After breakfast, it’s a trek down the mountain (2 options for trails, from a 3hrs walk to 5hrs).
+After breakfast, it’s a trek down the mountain (2 options for trails, from a 3-hour walk to 5 hours).

 We are met by the minivan at the bottom of the mountain to start the journey back to Kuching.
 We will stop for a late lunch at the same local restaurant that we stopped at on the first day and then continue the drive back to Kuching.

-Note: We advise you to not plan a departure flight on that same day as you are leaving.
-If necessary, make sure it’s the latest one possible as we never really know exactly what time we’ll be back.
-Much of our arrival time is dependent on weather conditions, physical conditions of those in your private group, and traffic/construction conditions on the highway back to Kuching.
+Note: We advise you not to plan a departure flight on the same day as you are leaving.
+If necessary, make sure it’s the latest one possible, as we never really know exactly what time we’ll be back.
+Much of our arrival time is dependent on weather conditions, the physical conditions of those in your private group, and traffic/construction conditions on the highway back to Kuching.
 Make sure you have a hotel booked for that night too.

 What is included in your Longhouse Experience in Borneo?